-Overload condition Overload reporting to the MME Local throttling traffic by the critical overload of 85% (as configured in the preceding example) 80% of the received GTP-C Create Session Requests, Bearer Resource command, or Modify Bearer command call flows are throttled.
+Overload condition Overload reporting to the MME Local throttling Critical The SGW-C + PGW-C reports the critical overload condition to the MME, informing it to reduce traffic by the critical overload of 85% (as configured in the preceding example) 80% of the traffic is throttled, as configured in the preceding example.
+80% of the received GTP-C Create Session Requests, Bearer Resource command, or Modify Bearer command call flows are throttled.
 Any Network initiated modifications that could trigger an Update Bearer Request are also throttled at the same percentage.